asbru-cm/asbru-cm/doc/Manual/Connections/SSH.md

         - User / Passphrase : The user and passphrase that will be used to automate your login.
     - __Manual__ : Do not automate login, let me do all the authentication sequence.

+!!! danger "Important information about passwords"
+    The password / passphrase fields can have 3 possible values.

+    + Password field
+        - Empty : During the login process you will be requested to type your password
+        - Value : The value saved in the field will be used as the password to automate your login.
+    + Passphrase field
+        - Empty : During the login process the passphrase will not be asked.
+It asumes your have configured a passwordless key.
+        - Value = `<<ASK_PASSS>>`: If you type this keyword, the Ásbrú will prompt for the passphrase when it detects that has been requested by the login process.
+This is useful if you do not want to store the passphrase in its configuration file.
+        - Value : Any other value will be stored in Ásbrú's configuration file.
+And it will be used to automate the login process.
+            - The value can be the password, or a KeePass mask (see below).

+    If you are aiming for the highest level of security and automation at the same time, you need to use [KeePass Integration](../Preferences/KeePassXC.md)

 ### Advanced Parameters

 ![](images/ssh2.png)